nodejs/node/doc/api/debugger.markdown

 <!-- type=misc -->

-V8 comes with an extensive debugger which is accessible out-of-process via a simple [TCP protocol][].
-Node.js has a built-in client for this debugger.
-To use this, start Node.js with the `debug` argument; a prompt will appear:
+Node.js includes a full-featured out-of-process debugging utility accessible via a simple [TCP-based protocol][] and built-in debugging client.
+To use it, start Node.js with the `debug` argument followed by the path to the script to debug; a prompt will be displayed indicating successful launch of the debugger:

     % node debug myscript.js
     < debugger listening on port 5858